taichi-dev/taichi_benchmark/n-body/README.md

 }
 ```

-### Blocked Access
+#### Block Access

-By repeatively loading a small block of data, it is possible to leverage the L1 data cache to improve performance.
+By repeatedly loading a small block of data, it is possible to leverage the GPU's L1 data cache to improve performance.
 In CUDA programming, we explicitly decompose the loop and access by blocks.
 ```cuda
 __global__